pyblish/pyblish-by-example/chapters/13-cvei-iii.md

 This language fuels our community, and the assumptions are what fuels the mechanics of Pyblish.

-With this in mind, saving plug-ins are files are typically named after what they are.
+With this in mind, saving plug-ins are typically named after what they are.

 ```yaml
 plugins